What Trends are Recruitment Professionals Most Excited About for 2019?

 Recruitment professional are excited about AI, but there’s little consensus on how to best harness its power.
 While agencies are still trying to figure out the best way to leverage AI to improve candidate and client satisfaction and bolster productivity, they can agree that it will have an impact: respondents chose AI more than any other subject.

-Generally, staffing professionals are high on AI: 55 percent of respondents say it will have a positive impact on candidates and clients.
+Generally, recruitment professionals are high on AI: 55 percent of respondents say it will have a positive impact on candidates and clients.
 That said, there’s still a lot of mystery surrounding AI.
 Respondents only rate their current understanding of A.I. and machine learning at a five out of ten.

 Artificial intelligence is leveraging things like bots, intelligent assistants, natural language processing, machine learning, and predictive analytics to inform business decisions.
 It is the cornerstone of what we often refer to as “digital transformation.” — Vinda Souza, Vice President of Marketing Communications, Bullhorn

 While AI adoption may be a goal of the future, texting is having its moment now.
-It’s the fastest-growing recruiting communication channel.
+It’s the fastest growing recruiting communication channel.
 When it comes to open rates and response rates, texting can’t be topped.
 People on average take 90 minutes to respond to an email, they take closer to 90 seconds to respond to a text.

-Interested in learning more about the challenges, opportunities, and ideas that will shape the staffing industry in the year ahead?
+Interested in learning more about the challenges, opportunities, and ideas that will shape the recruitment industry in the year ahead?
 There’s so much more waiting for you at the Global Recruitment Insights and Data (GRID) site, like key findings and spotlights on top trends, as well as resources designed to help you be a trendsetter, like social shareables and powerpoint slides.